Jay Milder

 Jay Milder (born 1934) is an American artist and a figurative expressionist painter of the second generation New York School.

-Themes from the Hebrew Bible such as Jacob's Ladder and Noah’s Ark, and the esoteric mystical beliefs of the Kabbalah, are recurring themes in Milder’s paintings which are presented as archetypal images that recur in the basic karma, make-up and need of human nature.
+Themes from the Hebrew Bible such as Jacob's Ladder and Noah's Ark, and the esoteric mystical beliefs of the Kabbalah, are recurring themes in Milder's paintings which are presented as archetypal images that recur in the basic karma, make-up, and need of human nature.

 Milder's work has been internationally exhibited and is included in the collections of many museums.
 He has been the subject of several retrospectives in Brazil.
 The first was in 2006, at the Museum of Modern Art, in Rio de Janeiro and the second, in 2007 at the National Museum Brasilia.
 Milder is renowned in São Paulo, one of the major international centers for street and public art, as a seminal influence on graffiti artists.

 Biography

 Jay Milder was born in Omaha, Nebraska, in 1934.
-His grandparents, who came from the Ukraine, were descendants of the Hasidic mystic, Rabbi Nachman.
+His grandparents, who came from Ukraine, were descendants of the Hasidic mystic, Rabbi Nachman.
 As he listened to family stories his interest in spiritualism and mysticism increased, and became an important influence on his philosophy of life and art.
 Later, when he arrived in New York, he was drawn to the Theosophical Society and the teaching of Helena Blavatsky.

 Milder graduated from Omaha Central High School in 1952.
-In late 1953, he traveled to Europe where he studied painting with André L’Hote, and sculpture with Ossip Zadkine.
+In late 1953, he traveled to Europe where he studied painting with André L'Hote, and sculpture with Ossip Zadkine.
 He also spent a lot of time studying art at the Louvre Museum, and at the studio of Stanley Hayter.
 During Milder's time in Paris, the paintings of the Jewish painter Chaïm Soutine, became a primary influence on his own paintings and sculptures.

 Milder returned to the United States in 1956, and he began studying painting at the Chicago Art Institute.
 His drawing teacher, Isabel McKinnen, introduced him to the compositional theories of the Abstract Expressionists, notably, the push/pull method of creating spatial value and depth through abstract forms and color arrangement.
 During his time as a student in Chicago, Milder exhibited with the Momentum Group, an alliance of emerging artists who were particularly dedicated to the progression of figurative art and its global origins.
-In 1957, Milder spent the summer in Mexico where he exhibited in Puebla and received the Mexican Government’s Honor Award for artists.
+In 1957, Milder spent the summer in Mexico where he exhibited in Puebla and received the Mexican Government's Honor Award for artists.
 Back in the United States, Milder and his family moved to New Dorp Beach in Staten Island, in order to raise his daughters without fear of eviction.
 He created a studio in the abandoned concrete seaside hospital of the St. John's Guild where he could produce long paintings in its wings and host parties for friends from the city.